The First State only has one carrier selling Marketplace plans for 2022. You can still enroll if you have a qualifying life event.

 The federal government offers help in two ways:

 - Premium tax credits (subsidies) that lower your monthly payments.
-Eighty-nine percent of Marketplace enrollees in Delaware received subsidies in 2019.9 The average amount received was $751 per month.
+The average amount received in 2021 was $572 per month.8 Eighty-sixpercent of Marketplace enrollees in Delaware received subsidies in 2020.9

 - Cost-sharing reductions (CSRs) that lower your out-of-pocket expenses, such as copayments.
 Thirty-seven percent of Delaware enrollees received CSRs in 2019.10